Split, Croatia: 15 Things to do in Split – travel guide

 You can pay for parking with cash, card (not all machines allow this – check) or the Parking M-Split mobile app.

-Transportation in Split and surroundings
+Transport in Split

 Split is a compact and pedestrian-friendly city where most of the main sights are within walking distance.
 The historic centre, including Diocletian’s Palace, is a car-free zone, making it a pleasure to explore on foot.